jpaggi/recursive/README.txt

 SJR

-- incorporate PE read information to numbers
-- seems that should be able to count excessively long insert length PE ... reads on equal footing as split reads
-- eventualy need to incorporate graveley data

  - figure out why chrX:2108827-21152072 aligns improperly ... seems to be an indel close to the sites?
 Or a micro exon???
  - seems that there can sometimes be slight mapping issues